mehmandarov/mehmandarov.github.io/_posts/2019-01-01-disposable-docker-containers.markdown

 1: export JEKYLL_VERSION=3.8
 {% endhighlight %}

-Just setting up versions – a bit of housekeeping.
+Just setting up versions that will be used later – a bit of housekeeping.
 Nothing exciting here.

 ---